adafruit/circuitpython-org/_board/jpconstantineau_pykey87.md

   - STEMMA QT/QWIIC
 ---

 The PyKey87 is a custom programmable mechanical keyboard with a standard TKL layout.
-The PyKey18 uses mechanical switches (Cherry MX type).
+The PyKey87 uses mechanical switches (Cherry MX type).
 The keys are hot-swap socketed and have an individual underglow RGB LED which can be turned on.
 The PCB was designed for use with PCB-mount stabilizers.
-The PCB was designed for use with PCB-mount stabilizers.

 Since this is a Hot Swappable Switches keyboard, you can choose the MX switches as well as the keycaps you prefer.
 You can even mix and match switches for the ultimate customization.

 Just like CircuitPython, this keyboard is targeted for beginners.
 The design keeps the matrix definition simple to 17 columns and 6 rows instead of using a GPIO-optimized matrix of 8 columns and 8 rows.
 Neopixel order is also in line with key numbers.
 This keeps the complexity of coding a keyboard firmware to a minimum.

+The PCB also has a location for an optional Stemma QT/QWIIC connector.

 ## Features
 * Powered by RP2040